ArnaoutLab/diversity/README.md

 # Basic usage
 ## alpha diversities

 We illustrate the basic usage of `diversity` on simple, field-of-study-agnostic datasets of fruits and animals.
-To better connect to previous work, we will use the term “subcommunity” synonymously with “dataset” and the term “metacommunity” whenever datasets are combined (when there is only a single dataset under study, we use “subcommunity” and “metacommunity” interchangeably as convenient).
 First, consider two datasets of size $n=35$ that each contains counts of six types of fruit: apples, oranges, bananas, pears, blueberries, and grapes (see the figure below).

 <img src='images/fruits-1.png' width='350'>